-Create assignments that are clear and in writing.
+- Create assignments that are clear and in writing

-Librarians are often asked to explain assignments because students do not fully understand what they are required to do.
-Avoid terminology that may be confusing or unfamiliar to students.
+- Librarians are often asked to explain assignments because students do not fully understand what they are required to do.
+Avoid words that may be confusing or unfamiliar to students.
 If topics are assigned, include those along with instructions for completing the assignment.
 Students often forget oral instructions or take incomplete or confusing notes that result in frustration and anxiety.

-Check to make sure that the sources needed for completing the assignment are in Cornette Library.
+- Check to make sure that the sources needed for completing the assignment are in Cornette Library

-Be sure that assignments match your students' level of comprehension.
+- Be sure that assignments match your students' level of comprehension

-Assign a variety of topics for larger classes.
+- Assign a variety of topics for larger classes.

-Avoid scavenger hunt questions.
+- Avoid scavenger hunt questions.